About

 In 2022, I’ve spent a few months in California at UC Davis.
 This stay was funded by the Studienstiftung.
 Right after, I started working on my master’s thesis on Silicon Integrated Photonics for WDM in Cryogenic Environments under Prof. Leuthold (ETHZ, Institute of Electromagnetic Fields IEF) and Prof. Barends (FZJ) at ETH Zürich, finishing my degree in fall 2023.
 Silicon photonics is a fascinating area, and I am fortunate enough to have had a project covering the whole process: from device calculation, design, simulation through fabrication in a cleanroom all the way to characterizing the devices.
 The results of my work may one day be used in quantum computers for delivering signals to qubits.

-Since fall 2023 I’ve been working in industry, at Zurich Instruments AG, which nowadays is a subsidiary of Rohde & Schwarz (Munich), and develops quantum computing control systems, amongst other things.
+In fall 2023, I joined Zurich Instruments AG, a subsidiary of Rohde & Schwarz (Munich), and develops quantum computing control systems and digital lock-in amplifiers - both are high-precision measurement devices used in many physics and electronics labs for measuring the tiniest effects in experimental setups, whether that’s qubits, superconductors, or sensor technology.
 My coworkers and I work hard on breaking new ground in scaling quantum computing experiments, in terms of scale, latency, and usability.
 On an every-day basis, this involves high-performance networking software in C++ and Rust, covering large parts of the quantum computing stack from user-facing software, maintenance interfaces and system architecture, down to FPGA and firmware.
+The special joy I found here is doing things ourselves that many other companies would get off the shelf; this aligns with my belief that there is a special power in doing things yourself, contrary to the “best practice” drum constantly being beaten.
+If you know what you do, it pays off to do things differently :-)

 When not busy at work, I like going out for hiking, cycling, and paragliding - the three best ways to explore the mountains, in my opinion!
 If I take along my camera, you can see the results in the photos section.